Konrad-Jalowy/notesrepo/edgecases.md

 - **call_user_func is older PHP IIFE.
 There is newer syntax, more JS-like**
 - **short circuting in js, absolutely fine**
 - **using lambdas as IIFE in python fine, just as if __name__ == '__main__' block, this code will run, its just a safeguard from running while imported**
-- **using brackets for creating scope makes those variables invisible outside the scope but the main point is will hello world run - yes it will.
+- **using brackets in JS for creating scope makes those variables invisible outside the scope but the main point is will hello world run - yes it will.
 I wonder why people use IIFEs over blocks TBH**
+- **do-while(false) will work as IIFE in Java.
+There are, people say, less hacky ways to create IIFE in Java, but who cares, do-while(false) gets the job done and looks somewhat neat while being Java code**